Consequences of Nazism: World politics

 The war led to the discrediting and dissolution of the League of Nations and it also led to the founding of the United Nations (UN) on 24 October 1945.
-Like its predecessor, the UN was established in order to help prevent the outbreak of another world war and to contain or stop smaller conflicts.
-The principles enshrined in the Charter of the United Nations are a testament to the world's attitudes after the defeat of Nazi Germany.
+Like its predecessor, the UN was established in order to help nations prevent the outbreak of another world war and contain or end smaller conflicts.
+The principles which are enshrined in the Charter of the United Nations are a testament to the world's attitudes after the defeat of Nazi Germany.
 Geopolitically, the United States and the Soviet Union emerged as the two new dominant rivaling superpowers.
 Consequently, two political blocks arose, one around the US and another around the USSR.
 The rivalry resulted in the Cold War and led to several proxy conflicts.
 Briefly, before its final decline as a superpower, Great Britain also counted as a member of the "Big Three", a term used to refer to the world's major global powers (the US, USSR and Britain at the time).

 International law

 Nuremberg Trials.
 Defendants in the dock.
 The main target of the prosecution was Hermann Göring (at the left edge on the first row of benches), considered to be the most important surviving official in Nazi Germany after Hitler's death.

 The effect the Nazis had on present-day international law was substantial.
-The United Nations Genocide Convention, a series of laws that made genocide a crime, was approved in 9 December 1948, three years after the Nazi defeat.
+The United Nations Genocide Convention, a series of laws that made genocide a crime, was approved on 9 December 1948, three years after the Nazi defeat.
 That same month, the Universal Declaration of Human Rights also became a part of international law.
 The Nuremberg trials, followed by other Nazi war crimes trials, also created an unwritten rule stating that government officials who "follow orders" from leaders in committing crimes against humanity cannot use such a motive to excuse their crimes.
 It also had an effect through the Fourth Geneva Convention (Art 33) in making collective punishments a war crime.

 Racism

 After the world viewed the Nazi death camps, many Western people began to outwardly oppose ideas of racial superiority.
-Liberal anti-racism became a staple of many Western governments, with openly racist publications looked down upon.
-The move towards tolerance of different cultures in Western societies has continued to develop until the present day.
-Since the collapse of Nazi Germany, Western populations have been wary of racial political parties and they have actively discouraged white ethnocentrism, fearing the recurrence of a catastrophe which would be similar to the purges which were carried out in Germany by the Nazis.
+Liberal anti-racism became a staple of many Western governments, which openly looked down upon or banned racist publications.
+The move towards the tolerance of different cultures has continued to develop in Western societies until the present day.
+Since the collapse of Nazi Germany, Western populations have been wary of racist political parties and as a result, they have actively discouraged expressions of white ethnocentrism, fearing the recurrence of a catastrophe which would be similar to the purges which the Nazis carried out in Germany.
 On the other hand, it can be argued that the conception of multiculturalism has gained importance as one of the pillars of contemporary Western society because of the same reaction.
-The actions of the Nazis caused an increase in anti-German sentiment.
+The actions of the Nazis caused an intensification of anti-German sentiment, culminating in the flight and expulsion of Germans from Central and Eastern Europe during the aftermath of World War II.